iam-santhosh777/job-portal-app/SETUP.md

 - The `npm run dev` command uses `concurrently` to run both services
 - Environment variables are automatically loaded from `.env` files
 - Backend uses `dotenv` to load environment variables
-- Frontend uses Vite's built-in environment variable support (prefixed with `VITE_`)
+- Frontend uses Next.js environment variable support (prefixed with `NEXT_PUBLIC_`)
+- Next.js frontend runs on port 3000 by default (same as backend, but Next.js will auto-select next port if conflict)

 ## 🐛 Troubleshooting

 **Port conflicts?**
 - Backend: Change `PORT` in `backend/.env`
-- Frontend: Vite will auto-select next available port
+- Frontend: Next.js will auto-select next available port (usually 3001 if 3000 is taken)

 **Database connection issues?**
 - Verify MySQL is running